-Each Club Sport must annually resubmit for renewal of affiliation with the Club Sports Program.
+- ⇒ Each Club Sport must annually resubmit for renewal of affiliation with the Club Sports Program.

 First Year Conditional Status:

 New Club Sports must spend one year on probation to demonstrate stability in terms of attracting campus- wide participation on an annual basis.
 Club Sports in their first year will be self-supporting.

-If any Club Sports begins to show steady decrease in participation, student leadership, and general interest, the Club Sports Executive Council will investigate the decline to ascertain the possible causes and whether the problem is a temporary condition.
-If it is determined that a Club Sport is no longer meeting the needs for acceptance, as a Club Sports, termination of the current status may be appropriate.
+If any Club Sport begins to show steady decrease in participation, student leadership, and general interest, the Club Sports Executive Council will investigate the decline to ascertain the possible causes and whether the problem is a temporary condition.
+If it is determined that a Club Sport is no longer meeting the needs for acceptance, as a Club Sport, termination of the current status may be appropriate.
 Once terminated a Club Sport must re-enter the program by following the procedures for forming a new club.

-CLUB SPORTS OFFICERS RESPONSIBILITIES:
+CLUB SPORT OFFICERS RESPONSIBILITIES:

 Responsibilities of the Captain/President:

 - The captain will sign a form stating that he/she has read the Handbook and will comply with all the rules and regulations stated within.

 - Holding regular elections of officers as stipulated in the club constitution.

 next president assuming office.
 This would include transferring this Handbook to the new captain and arranging a meeting between the new president and the Club Sports Director.

 - Meeting financial obligations incurred as a club.

-some form of medical attention that occurs during on-campus or off-campus practice, competition, informal recreation or instruction.
+some form of medical attention that occurs during on-campus/off-campus practice, competition, informal recreation, or instruction.
 These reports should be submitted to the Club Sports Director via the web within 24hrs of the occurrence.

 - Reporting the results of all club associated competitions to the Club Sports Director.

 and inventory purposes.
-(Inventory Reports must be submitted to the Club Sports Director on an annual basis).
+Inventory Reports must be submitted to the Club Sports Director on an annual basis.

-**NOTE: The Club Sports Captain may appoint a liaison representative, but for successful communication, it is advisable to have the president as the link between the club and the Club Sports Director/PEAR Department.
+**NOTE: The Club Sports Captain may appoint a liaison representative, but for successful communication, it is advisable to have the president as the link between the club and the Club Sports Director/P.E.A.R.
+Department.

 Responsibilities of the Vice-Captain:

 - Presiding over meetings and business in the Captain’s absence.

 - Assisting the Captain with his/her duties.
+Responsibilities of the Secretary:

 - Recording and circulating minutes of all meetings.

 - Maintaining updated membership lists.

 - Submitting to the Club Sports Director an updated membership list.

 Responsibilities of the Treasurer:

 - Preparing with the club captain the annual budget request.

 - Maintaining all appropriate records of your financial activity.

 - Submitting payment requests.

 - Aiding in fund raising activities.

--Submit all requests for individual reimbursements to the Club Sports Director
+Submit all requests for individual reimbursements to the Club Sports Director

 Responsibilities of the Equipment Manager:

-- Obtaining club equipment for club functions through the PEAR Department.
+- Obtaining club equipment for club functions through the P.E.A.R.
+Department.

 Responsibility of the Safety Officer.
 (Teams who travel/compete in Club Sport events/matches)

 - Restock first aid supplies as they are depleted.

--Certified in Standard First Aid and CPR for adults, will be at every club practice and competition.
+- Will be at every club practice and competition.

 CLUB INSTRUCTORS AND COACHES RESPONSIBILITIES: